IKF World Korfball Championship 2019

 Of the initial 20 countries that qualified for the IKF WKC 2019 the Dominican Republic and Zimbabwe, unfortunately, had to withdraw.
 While also the first reserve of the Americas (Brazil) was not able to step in, the first reserves of Europe (Slovakia) and Asia (Macau China) have been approached as replacements.
 Both countries happily accepted the invitation.

-The 20 countries, divided into 4 pots, will be divided into 5 pools of 4 countries through an open draw.
-The countries from pot 1 already have a fixed position in the pools.
-The draw can be followed live through the IKF YouTube channel.
+The 20 countries, divided into 4 pots, have been divided into 5 pools of 4 countries through an open draw.
+The countries from pot 1 had a fixed position in the pools.
+You can rewatch the draw on this link: Pool Draw Video WKC2019

-- Participants: ikf.org/?p=19728
+- Qualified participants: ikf.org/?p=19728

 - Tournament set-up and draw criteria: ikf.org/?p=19763